Pillar I Blog: Context

 Designing great Activities is at the very core of creating e-learning that works.
 And the CCAF Design Model is a fantastic guide for thinking up instructional interactions that engage, challenge, and transform the learner to master new skills and enrich on-the-job performance.

 CCAF, of course, is our shortcut for recalling that a good interaction needs meaningful CONTEXT, engaging CHALLENGE, productive ACTIVITY, and transformative FEEDBACK.
-I’m in the process of leading a series of four short online sessions, each focused on clarifying the meaning and significance of each CCAF pillar.
+I recently lead a series of four short online sessions, each focused on clarifying the meaning and significance of each CCAF pillar.
 This week we are up to ACTIVITY.

 In the CCAF sense, Activity is at the very core of any instructional interaction.
 What the learner is literally asked to do has an enormous impact in creating focus, engaging full attention and senses, creating memories, and setting the model for transferring skills to the performance environment.
 Activity describes the specific gestures and actions that the learner undertakes in response to the Challenge.
 You can’t actually have an interaction without the Activity part; the trick is to design activities that create learning.